mayahiro/mysqlmock/README.md

 starting Docker or an external MySQL server.
 It is not a production database and does not aim for full MySQL compatibility.

-Use mysqlmock when you want faster database-backed tests than Dockerized MySQL, but more realistic coverage than query expectation mocks.
+Use mysqlmock when you want faster database-backed tests than containerized MySQL, but more realistic coverage than query expectation mocks.
 It lets service tests keep using real repositories and MySQL client behavior without starting an external database.
 Full database semantics such as migrations, locking,